 Here’s what I’ve learned about the “I have no friends” feeling/realization + why keeping your circle small is the only way to go:

-I can’t tell you how many readers from all over the world have made the most profound, soul-mate status friendships on this site.
+I can’t tell you how many readers from all over the world have made the most incredible friendships on this site.
 All through the comments section below these posts and on my social media.

 You are never alone.
-And if you ever find yourself in “no-one-gets-me,” friendship hell, guess what?…
+And if you ever find yourself surrounded by fake friends, guess what?…

-There is someone, somewhere in the world, who is reading these very words that you are right now.
+There is someone, somewhere in the world, who is reading these very words right now.
 Someone who is just as giving and just as hungry for more.
 Someone whose soul can recognize yours.